 “We also offer dewatering cyclones that provide mines and minerals processing plants with the ability to recover water from their tailings operations with the added benefit of reducing water on tailings dumps and, therefore, reducing underground water contamination.”

-Meanwhile, Multotec is experimenting with radio frequency that entails equipping the ceramic liner of its dense-medium separation (DMS) cyclones with a radio-frequency instrumentation that may allow for wear measuring of DMS cyclone liners.
+Meanwhile, Multotec is experimenting with radio-frequency that entails equipping the ceramic liner of its dense-medium separation (DMS) cyclones with radio-frequency instrumentation that may allow for wear measuring of DMS cyclone liners.

-Immink notes that Multotec considered inserting RF chips in the ceramic manufacturing process, bit it is not robust enough to handle such hot temperatures.
+Immink notes that Multotec considered inserting RF chips in the ceramic manufacturing process, but it is not robust enough to handle such hot temperatures.

 Multotec will undertake further testing to increase the robustness of other radio-frequency technologies before taking it to market.

 Further, the company is doing test work on its ceramic-lined DMS cyclones by installing wires into the tiles.
 This test work entails picking up a current when ceramic tiles wear at different points when the medium makes contact with the wires to determine the extent of wear.

 Immink says this process requires careful maintenance, as the wires can be easily damaged when taking apart cyclone components.

 Multotec does on site test work on new technologies, prototypes or products for at least a year to ensure trust and confidence in its products.